 Academic advising at RISD is conducted by members of the full-time faculty, with support from Academic Affairs and the Office of the Registrar.
-Over the course of their degree program, undergraduate students will be assigned three faculty advisors: a First-Year advisor from the Experimental and Foundation Studies division, a faculty advisor from the department of a student’s chosen major, and in the sophomore year a faculty advisor from the Liberal Arts division.
+Over the course of their degree program, undergraduate students will be assigned three faculty advisors: a first-year advisor from the Division of Experimental & Foundation Studies, a faculty advisor from the department of a student’s chosen major, and in the sophomore year a faculty advisor from the Division of Liberal Arts.
 These advisors work cooperatively to facilitate each student’s academic experience at RISD.
 Ensuring that a student is on track for graduation is the advisor’s basic responsibility, but the relationship is likely to be more expansive.
-Broader, developmental advising might include advice about internships, study abroad, and career opportunities.
-The names of advisors for each student may be found on the 'Advising' section in Student Planning.
+Broader developmental advising and mentorship might include advice about internships, study abroad, and career opportunities.
+The names of advisors for each student may be found in the 'Advising' section in Student Planning.

-Assistance with procedural matters relating to registration, course selection, and degree audits, is available from the Registrar’s Office.
+Assistance with procedural matters relating to registration and degree audits is available from the Registrar’s Office.

 Additional information about academic advising is available here.